luapower/oo/oo.md

 assert(cls.super == oo.object)
 ~~~

-**Inheritance is dynamic**: properties are looked up at runtime in `self.super` and changing the superclass
+**Inheritance is dynamic**: properties are looked up at runtime in `self.super` and changing a property or method
-reflects on all subclasses and instances.
+in the superclass reflects on all subclasses and instances.
 This can be slow, but it saves space.

 ~~~{.lua}
 cls.the_answer = 42